-Many residents are concerned about indoor mold as a result of the recent rains and flooding that impacted much of South Carolina.
-DHEC understands these concerns and is committed to assisting those who have been affected by the 2015 flood disaster.
-DHEC has compiled the following information to guide you as you make decisions regarding mold in your home and workplace.
+Many South Carolina residents are concerned about indoor mold as a result of severe weather disasters.
+As part of our commitment to assist those who have been affected, DHEC has compiled the following information to guide decisions regarding mold in homes and workplaces.

 Steps can be taken to prevent mold growth if wet items are cleaned and dried within 24 to 48 hours.
 Make sure you only enter your home once it is safe.

 Signs of Mold:

 Mold can be recognized by sight or smell or present no signs at all (hidden behind walls or under floors)

 Sight (Mold growth often appears on walls and ceilings, looks like spots and can be many different colors)